-- A biopsychosocial and trauma-oriented approach to medical evaluation has been demonstrated to be feasible, affordable, and acceptable. - It is possible to move from our current symptom-reactive mode of practice, to start dealing with basic causes, and also significantly improve care while reducing its cost. - A trauma-inclusive comprehensive medical history is proposed as the routine entry mechanism into all ongoing care, be it medical, psychological, or institutional.
+- A biopsychosocial and childhood trauma-oriented approach to medical evaluation has been demonstrated to be feasible, affordable, and acceptable to patients. - It is possible to move from our current symptom-reactive mode of practice, to start dealing with basic causes, and thereby significantly improve medical care while reducing its cost. - A childhood trauma-inclusive comprehensive medical history is proposed as the routine entry mechanism into all ongoing care, be it medical, psychological, or institutional.